testproject-io/csharp-sdk-examples/README.md

 ### Disable driver commands reports

-Disabling commands reporting will result in tests reports with no steps, unless they are reported manually using `helper.Reporter.step()`.
+Disabling commands reporting will result in test reports with no steps, unless they are reported manually using `helper.Reporter.step()`.
 The following will disable driver _commands_ reporting:

 ```csharp